 |Cidade de Campos dos Goytacazes||150,000||Tartaruga Verde field|

-Less than a decade ago, the breakeven price for pre-salt oil production in Brazil was as much as $70 per barrel of oil equivalent (BOE), reflecting the negative impact of ramp-up and lifting costs despite large production volumes.
-However, favorable regulatory and tax reforms, the pooled expertise of Petrobras and joint venture partners leading to standardization of drilling processes, and technical advancements in subsea and topsides infrastructure have led to a sharp decrease in costs, cutting as much as 40% from initial project estimates in the Tupi field alone.
+Less than a decade ago, the breakeven price for pre-salt Brazil oil production was as much as $70 per barrel of oil equivalent (BOE), reflecting the negative impact of ramp-up and lifting costs despite large production volumes.
+However, favorable regulatory and tax reforms, the pooled expertise of Petrobras and joint venture partners leading to standardization of Brazil oil and gas drilling processes, and technical advancements in subsea and topsides infrastructure have led to a sharp decrease in costs, cutting as much as 40% from initial project estimates in the Tupi field alone.

 Over the next five years, Petrobras plans to invest nearly $40 billion in pre-salt projects and infrastructure, including the construction and installation of 12 FPSOs.
 These FPSOs will be deployed in the Búzios, Mero, Itapu and Jubarte pre-salt fields, headlined by the largest FPSO to date (P-80) and bringing total FPSO processing capacity in the region to 2 million barrels per day by 2025.